 Don’t come on too strong

 If you start trying to push him headfirst into areas that he’s not ready for, expect to be single pretty quickly.
+This is definitely an easy way to turn guys off.
 Being honest is important but keep a little light hearted mystery.
 Men are natural aggressors so letting him take the lead is a good thing.
-Don't emasculate him or put him down ever.
-Just like it's not ok for him to be rude to you, treat him with the same respect.
+Don’t emasculate him or put him down ever.
+Just like it’s not ok for him to be rude to you, treat him with the same respect.

 Always be yourself